 Drug Interactions:

-GLP-1 + GIP treatments may slow gastric emptying and alter the absorption of oral medications.
-Consult your healthcare provider for guidance on timing and dosage adjustments.
+GLP-1 treatments may slow gastric emptying and affect the absorption of oral medications.
+Consult your healthcare provider for guidance on medication timing and adjustments.